amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

   * [U] `"Transport Integration Algorithm`" [string] Accepts `"Explicit First-Order`" or `"Explicit Second-Order`" (default)

-  * [U] `"steady max iterations"` [int] If during the steady state calculation, the number of iterations of the nonlinear solver exceeds this number, the subsequent time step is reduced.
+  * [U] `"steady max iterations"` [int] If during the steady state calculation, the number of iterations of the nonlinear solver exceeds this number, the subsequent time step is reduced by the factor specified in `"steady time step reduction factor"`.

-  * [U] `"steady min iterations"` [int] If during the steady state calculation, the number of iterations of the nonlinear solver exceeds this number, the subsequent time step is increased.
+  * [U] `"steady min iterations"` [int] If during the steady state calculation, the number of iterations of the nonlinear solver exceeds this number, the subsequent time step is increased by the factor specified in `"steady time step increase factor"`.

-  * [U] `"steady limit iterations"` [int] If during the steady state calculation, the number of iterations of the nonlinear solver exceeds this number, the current time step is reduced and the current time step is repeated.
+  * [U] `"steady limit iterations"` [int] If during the steady state calculation, the number of iterations of the nonlinear solver exceeds this number, the current time step is cut in half and the current time step is repeated.

   * [U] `"steady nonlinear tolerance"` [double] The tolerance for the nonlinear solver during the steady state computation.